 Would have loved this luxury on the previous 14-hour flight.

 Arriving in Rome

-Finally arrived at Fumicino (Rome) and with military precision, everyone got off the plane and through Immigration to Customs – very impressive.
+Finally arrived at Rome’s Fumicino and with military precision, everyone gets off the plane and through Immigration to Customs – very impressive.

 Waltzed straight through without any issues.

-The Immigration Officer was impressed with my Residency visa and wanting to live in Italy.
-Still stamping my passport with a Schengen stamp (not sure why), she advised this stamp wasn’t necessary.
-I wondered if this would cause issues in the future?
+The Immigration Officer is impressed with my Residency visa and wanting to live in Italy.
+Still stamping my passport with a Schengen stamp (not sure why), she advises this stamp isn’t necessary.
+I wonder if this will cause issues in the future?

-With a few hours to wait for my partner to arrive from the UK, I settled in for some wonderful real Italian coffee and a snack of fresh Buffalo Mozzarella with slithers of Prosciutto on a freshly-baked panini…how I missed Italian food!
+With a few hours to wait for my partner to arrive from the UK, I settle in for some wonderful real Italian coffee and a snack of fresh Buffalo Mozzarella with slivers of Prosciutto on a freshly-baked panini…how I missed Italian food!

-The plan is to stay in Rome for a couple of evenings, before setting off on the train to Cosenza.
-I am looking forward to exploring Rome again, even if only briefly.
+The plan is to stay in Rome for a couple of evenings, before setting off on the train to Cosenza, Calabria.
+I’m looking forward to exploring Rome again, even if only briefly.

 Another mode of transport – Calabria to Rome

 If you don’t want to train it to Naples or Rome from Cosenza, then there are direct flights from the small Lamezia Terme International airport, which is Calabria’s main International airport.